snuggg3/nimbus-ui/README.md

 3. `OnChanged` fires with the new key (or the restored key if cancelled).
 4. The regular `Callback` fires whenever that key is pressed later (outside of rebinding).

-**Important:** If a `TextBox` has focus, key presses are ignored so the library doesn’t interfere with typing.
+**Important:** If a `TextBox` has focus, key presses are ignored so the library doesn't interfere with typing.

 **Example:**